 Pricing and Support

 You can pay with your PayPal balance or credit card.
-The only subscription period on offer is one year which might be too long a time to try for a service where there’s no money-back guarantee.
+The only subscription period on offer is one year at a time, which might be too long to pay for without being able to try a service with no money-back guarantee.

 Also, there’s no free domain registration/renewal.
-One good part though is that it provides Let’s Encrypt which is sufficient for many websites and you wouldn’t need to deal with constant renewal since it handles that.
+One good part, though, is that it provides Let’s Encrypt, which is sufficient for many websites and you won’t need to deal with constant renewal since it handles that.

-On a good note, I like its self-support provision.
+On a positive note, I like its self-support provisions.
 It provides a knowledge base with loads of tutorials.
-If you’d rather discuss with a support agent, you can send an email or open a ticket.
+If you’d rather be in touch with a support agent, you can send an email or open a ticket.